SeanZhang425/Temperature-Humidity-Regulator/README.md

 ## About the Project

-I designed and implemented a temperature and humidity regulator for patients with chronic obstructive pulmonary disease (COPD) to minimize the occurrence of exasperated, life-threatening symptoms.
+For my ECE 198 project, I designed and implemented a temperature and humidity regulator for patients with chronic obstructive pulmonary disease (COPD) to minimize the occurrence of exasperated, life-threatening symptoms.
 Once turned on, the system performs the following functions:

 * Passively measures the ambient temperature and relative humidity